-- Adil showed self-control as he was able to take turns in sharing materials and resources. - He was not confident in making decisions for himself and showed a tendency to follow what his friends did. - He needs more opportunities to develop control and coordination in fine motor tasks (e.g., manipulating simple tools with dexterity and eye-hand coordination).
+- He was not confident in making decisions for himself and showed a tendency to follow what his friends did. - (e.g., manipulating simple tools with dexterity and eye-hand coordination).

 Follow-up actions:

 - Provide opportunities for Adil to practise fine motor skills during learning centre time (e.g., using simple tools to transfer objects from one container to another using spoons and/or tongs). - Provide more opportunities that require Adil to make choices for himself (e.g., choosing materials to create an artwork, choosing what and who to play with). - Affirm his efforts for taking turns in group activities and look out for other opportunities in which he shows self-control.